keboola/developers-docs/extend/generic-extractor/tutorial/mapping.md

 resource is terminated only after the resource returns the same response twice.*

 ## Mapping
-Mapping defines the shape of Generic Extractor outputs.
-It is stored in the `config.mappings` property and identified by the resource data type.
+A mapping defines the shape of Generic Extractor outputs.
+It is stored in the `config.mappings` property and is identified by the resource data type.
 When a resource is assigned an internal `dataType`, a mapping can be created for it.
 To be able to use a mapping, first define a `dataType` in the job property.
 For example: